Full School Re-opening September 2020

 Please do not send your child to school if they have coronavirus symptoms or have tested positive in the last 10 days. (coronavirus (COVID-19) symptoms)

 Any bubble or school closure would result in home learning re-ignited for those pupils affected and immediate remote education would be offered.
 This would take the form of the planning we have been using since June 1st with the addition of high quality video with teachers explaining new content.
 Every class teacher would provide a detailed weekly plan of writing, maths, reading, spelling and topic work to support the children at home.
-In addition to this we have set up Google classrooms which will allow us to use online face to face teaching at this point and pupils to share their work so that we meet the latest DfE requirements of a consistent online tool which allows daily interaction, assessment and feedback.
-Staff will receive training on this early in September and information will be shared with all parents through our Remote Learning Procedure within the first few weeks of the school year.
+In addition to this we have set up Google classrooms which will allow us to use online face to face teaching at this point and pupils to share their work so that we meet the latest DFE requirements of a consistent online tool which allows daily interaction, assessment and feedback.
+Staff have received regular training on this during the autumn term and children are using the platform weekly in their classes as part of their regular lessons.

 What to do now….

 I appreciate that this is a lot of information to absorb.
-However, I thought that it was important to confirm with you how the full re-opening of Warmingham CE Primary will look next week.
+However, I thought that it was important to confirm with you how Warmingham CE Primary will look as we move into 2021.
 Should you have any further questions please don’t hesitate to contact me.

-Thank you as always for your support, patience and understanding during these past few months and I look forward to welcoming you all back to school next week.
+Thank you as always for your support, patience and understanding during these past few months and I look forward to welcoming you all back to school at the start of 2021.

 Principal of Warmingham CE Primary